MetaFam/TheGame/docs/handbook/way-of-web3-founders.md

-﻿
+---
+title: 👣 The Way of Web3 Founders
+---

-# The Way of Web3 Founding Freelancers
+# The Way of Web3 Founders

 ## **“Safe career”**